Peteresis/School_District_Analysis/README.md

 ### **Fig. 2: School District Final Summary**
 ![Fig. 2: School District Final Summary](https://github.com/Peteresis/School_District_Analysis/blob/dada53eb63700219f07716a286c14fe529890425/Resources/Disctrict%20Summary%20After.png)

 As the images above show, after changing to `NaN` the math and reading scores of all the **9th grade students at Thomas High School** there is almost no difference between the two summaries at district level.
-It is worth noting that the the number of 9th Grade students at Thomas High School is 461, which represents 461/39170 = 1.18%.
-The number of students have been extracted from the data in the CSV file
+The `Average Math Score` changed by 0.1 points.
+The `Average Reading Score` is the same in both cases.
+It is worth noting that, based on the data extracted from the CSV the the number of 9th Grade students at Thomas High School is 461, which represents 461/39170 = 1.18% of the total.
+This percentage is too low to make a big difference on the results for the total school district.